Rand Paul under fire for attacking Pelosi’s daughter in tweet after father’s assault

 Nancy Pelosi’s husband attacked during break-in at San Francisco home

-Rand Paul has come under fire for attacking Nancy Pelosi’s daughter in a tweet just hours after her father was violently attacked in his San Francisco home by a man with a hammer.
+Sen Rand Paul has come under fire for attacking Nancy Pelosi’s daughter in a tweet just hours after her father was violently attacked in his San Francisco home by a man with a hammer.

 “No one deserves to be assaulted.
 Unlike Nancy Pelosi’s daughter who celebrated my assault, I condemn this attack and wish Mr Pelosi a speedy recovery,” the Kentucky senator tweeted on Friday.

-The suspect has been identified by the San Francisco Police Department as 42-year-old David DePape.
+San Francisco Police Department identified the suspect as 42-year-old David DePape.

 Police Chief William Scott said during a press briefing on Friday that officers were dispatched at 2.27am and when they arrived on the scene, Mr DePape and Mr Pelosi were both seen holding a hammer.